BestTimesToVisit.com Logo

 Turku City Bikes (Föri Bikes)

-During the warmer months (roughly April to October), Turku offers a fantastic public bike-sharing system.
-These bikes are perfect for exploring the city center, the riverfront, and reaching attractions within a few kilometers.
+During the warmer months (typically May to September), Turku offers a fantastic public bike-sharing system.
+It's perfect for exploring the city center, the Aura River banks, and reaching attractions within a few kilometers.

 Taxis